Having an operation as a day case patient (under a general anaesthetic)

 Please do not bring

-Any valuables or jewellery, as East Kent Hospitals cannot accept any liability for loss or damage of personal property.
+Any valuables or jewellery.
+East Kent Hospitals cannot accept any liability for loss or damage of personal property.

 Please do not wear contact lenses to the hospital on the day of surgery.
-You should make arrangements to wear glasses if you need them for normal use.
+If possible, make arrangements to wear glasses if you need them for normal use.

 What should I do before surgery?